fatimasr68/Emotion-Prediction-DNN/README.md

 The LSTM model was used to predict the normative valence and arousal scores (in ۹-point Likert scale) of affective stimuli.
 The predictions were evaluated using Pearson correlation coefficient between the predicted scores and the ground truth scores.

 ## Classification
 The LSTM model was also used as a classifier to classify each stimulus responses into two categories: high/low arousal and positive/negative valence.
-The classification accuracy was evaluated using F1 score, precision, recall, and accuracy metrics.
+The classification accuracy was evaluated using F1 score, precision and accuracy metrics.

 ## Conclusion
-This project is focused on developing a deep learning model for emotion recognition from fMRI driven brain data.
-The model will use Long Short-Term Memory (LSTM) networks, and prediction and classification algorithms to accurately identify emotions from brain fMRI data.
+Results show that the model can accurately predict and classify emotions from fMRI scans with an accuracy of up to 80%.